osmoscraft/osmosnote/BACKLOG.md

 v0.0.12 release candidate:

+- Workflow: Disable spellcheck on all the URLs
 - Workflow: Sync without save (when the current file is deleted on the remote, sync & save will cause conflict).
 - Workflow: When opening a separate client, syncing on landing page forces landing page to be saved.
 - Workflow: Highlight selected line with full width background